Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: The Parametric Locally Stationary Convolution Model

-Here we introduce a parametric locally stationary convolution model used in section \ref{sec_expm_anls} as a prior model to train the neural spectral estimator and as a model of ``truth'' to test the LSEF analysis on the sphere.
-The model generates (in a hierarchical manner) realizations of the spatially variable random local spectra $f_\ell(x)$ and realizations of the respective non-stationary random field $\xi(x)$.
+Here we introduce a parametric spatial model used in section \ref{sec_expm_anls} as a hyperprior model to train the neural estimator and as a model of `truth' to test the LSEF analysis on the sphere.
+The model generates (in a hierarchical manner) realizations of the spatially variable random spectral functions $\sigma_\ell(x)$ and realizations of the respective non-stationary random field $\xi(x) \given \sigma$.